joeycastillo/Sensor-Watch/movement/README.md

 ### watch_face_resign

 This function is called just before your watch face goes off screen.
 You should disable any peripherals you enabled in `watch_face_activate`.
-If you requested a tick frequency other than 1 Hz at any point in your code, **you must reset it to 1 Hz when you resign**.
 The watch_face_resign function is passed the same settings and context as the other functions.

 Putting it into practice: the Pulsometer watch face
 ---------------------------------------------------